 skip to main content

-Title: A compact F-band filter based on SiC substrate-integrated waveguides
+Title: A Compact F-band Filter Based on SiC Substrate-integrated Waveguides

-F-band substrate-integrated waveguides (SIWs) are designed, fabricated, and characterized on a SiC wafer, along with SIW-based filters, impedance standards, and transitions to grounded coplanar waveguides (GCPW).
+F-band substrate-integrated waveguides (SIWs) are designed, fabricated, and characterized on a SiC wafer, along with SIW-based filters, impedance standards, and transitions to grounded coplanar waveguides (GCPWs).
 The GCPW-SIW transitions not only facilitate wafer probing, but also double as resonators to form a 3-pole band-pass filter together with an SIW resonator.
 The resulted filter exhibits a 1.5-dB insertion loss at 115 GHz with a 34-dB return loss and a 19-GHz (16%) 3-dB bandwidth.
 The size of the filter is only 63% of previous filters comprising three SIW resonators.
-These results show the feasibility for monolithic integration of high-quality filters with high-efficiency antennas and amplifiers in a single-chip RF frontend above 110 GHz, which is particularly advantageous for 6G wireless communications and next-generation automobile radars. more » « less
+These results show the feasibility for monolithic integration of highquality filters with high-efficiency antennas and amplifiers in a single-chip RF frontend above 110 GHz, which is particularly advantageous for 6G wireless communications and nextgeneration automobile radars. more » « less

 Award ID(s):